 Proof

-First, assume \(x\sim_{\tiny R} y\).
-From \(y\in [x]_R=R(x)\), we have \(\{y\}\subseteq R(x)\), and thus by §Operations on Binary Relations, ⁋Proposition 6 and Proposition 3,
+First, assume that \(x\sim_{\tiny R} y\).
+Then from \(y\in [x]_R=R(x)\) we have \(\{y\}\subseteq R(x)\), and therefore by §Operations on Binary Relations, ⁋Proposition 6 and Proposition 3

 \[R(y)\subseteq R(R(x))=(R\circ R)(x)=R(x)\]holds.
-Since \(R\) is an equivalence relation, we can swap the roles of \(x\) and \(y\), and thus \(R(x)=R(y)\) holds.
+Since \(R\) is an equivalence relation, we may interchange the roles of \(x\) and \(y\), and thus \(R(x)=R(y)\) holds.

-Conversely, if \([x]_R=[y]_R\), then from \(x\in [x]_R=[y]_R\), we obtain \(y\sim_{\tiny R} x\), and thus the lemma holds.
+Conversely, if \([x]_R=[y]_R\), then from \(x\in [x]_R=[y]_R\) we obtain \(y\sim_{\tiny R} x\), and therefore the lemma holds.

 The following proposition shows that the converse also holds.

 Proposition 7 Let \((A_i)_{i\in I}\) be a partition of \(A\).
-Then the relation
+Then

 there exists some \(i\) such that \(x,y\in A_i\)

-is an equivalence relation on \(x\) and \(y\).
+is an equivalence relation.

 Proof

-Let us denote the above relation by \(R\).
+Write the above relation as \(R\).

-- It is clear that \(R\) is reflexive on \(A\).
+- That \(R\) is reflexive on \(A\) is obvious.

-- If \(x\) and \(y\) belong to the same set, then \(y\) and \(x\) also belong to the same set, so \(x\mathrel{R}y\) implies \(y\mathrel{R}x\).
-Thus \(R\) is symmetric.
+- If \(x\) and \(y\) belong to the same set, then \(y\) and \(x\) also belong to the same set, so if \(x\mathrel{R}y\) then \(y\mathrel{R}x\).
+That is, \(R\) is symmetric.

 - Finally, if \(x\mathrel{R}y\) and \(y\mathrel{R}z\), then \(x,y\in A_i\) and \(y,z\in A_j\).
-Since \(y\in A_i\cap A_j\) and \((A_i)_{i\in I}\) is a partition, \(i=j\).
-Thus \(x,z\in A_i\), and the proposition holds.
+Since \(y\in A_i\cap A_j\) and \((A_i)_{i\in I}\) is a partition, we have \(i=j\).
+Therefore \(x,z\in A_i\), and the proposition holds.

 References